Bijelo Dugme: Post-2005

+On 28 October, Bebek, Vojičić and Islamović formed a type of tribute band to Bijelo dugme, named Kad bi' bio bijelo dugme.
+The tribute band performed around the Balkans, as well as in diaspora-heavy countries.
+Setlists were dramatically changed, with each of the singers having more songs, including their solo songs and songs they performed with bands that weren't Bijelo dugme.
+The band lasted until 2011.

 Laza Ristovski died in Belgrade on 6 October 2007, following years of battle with multiple sclerosis.

 In 2014, Raka Marić made an attempt to reunite Bijelo Dugme once again to mark the band's 40th anniversary, but the agreement could not be reached, despite the members being interested in a new reunion.
 Eventually, Goran Bregović marked 40 years since the formation of the band and the release of their debut album with a series of concerts with his Weddings and Funerals Orchestra, featuring Alen Islamović as vocalist.
 To mark the anniversary, Croatia Records released a box set entitled Box Set Deluxe.
 The box set, released in a limited number of copies, features remastered vinyl editions of all studio albums, and the reissue of the band's first 7-inch single as bonus.

+On 5 December 2023, Vlado Pravdić died in Split, Croatia from prostate cancer.

+"Doživjeti stotu" - 50 year anniversary reunion

+On 11 May 2024, Bijelo dugme held their first concert in 19 years in Sarajevo.
+Goran Bregović, Zoran Redžić and Điđi Jankelić returned as well as the vocalists being Alen Islamović and Mladen Vojičić with the only new member being the keyboardist Ognjen Radivojević.
+Bebek was invited to participate but he declined the offer due to conflicting interests with Bregović.

+The band announced that they will perform in 50 towns/cities to celebrate 50 years.
+As of June 2026, the band has played 30 concerts with a big concert at the Belgrade Beer Fest being planned for August 2025, but being cancelled which was met with huge controversy.